anrudolph/home-assistant.io/source/_components/caldav.markdown

         Regular expression for filtering the events based on the content of their summary, description or location.
       type: string
+verify_ssl:
+  required: false
+  description: >
+    If you are using self-signed certificates, set this option to false.
+    This can be a security risk!
+Only use this option if you know what you are doing.
+  type: boolean
 {% endconfiguration %}

 ### {% linkable_title Sensor attributes %}